rishitc/UE18CS322-Big-Data-Mini-Project/README.md

     ```bash
     Total number of tasks sent by client are: <TOTAL_NO_OF_TASKS_SENT_BY_CLIENT>
     ```
+12. To visualize the logged data regarding tasks, jobs and workers move to the Analytics folder and run the file analysis.py as
+    ```
+    $ python3 analysis.py
+    ```
+    The mean, median statistics for jobs and tasks is displayed.
+Heat Maps and Line Plots are generated on separate windows to visualise workloads of the worker.
 ## How to store logs?
 1. Create a directory under the folder ```Logs/Without Training Wheels``` following the naming convention:
    ```bash